-1. To ensure that all the current and future material risk exposures of the company are identified, and quantified, managed i.e. to ensure adequate systems for risk management.
+1. To ensure that all the current and future material risk exposures of the company are identified, assessed, quantified, appropriately mitigated, minimized and managed i.e. to ensure adequate systems for risk management.

 2. To establish a framework for the companys risk management process and to ensure its implementation.

 3. To enable compliance with appropriate regulations, wherever applicable, through the adoption of best practices.

 4. To assure business growth with financial stability

 Pursuant to the provision of the Section 139 of the Act and the rules framed thereunder, M/s.
 Kalyaniwalla & Mistry LLP, Chartered Accountants, (FRN No. 104607 W/W100166), were appointed as statutory auditors of the Company from the conclusion of the Nineteenth Annual General Meeting (AGM) of the Company held on September 22, 2017 conclusion of the Twenty Fourth Annual General Meeting of the Company to be held in the year 2022.

 The observations of the Auditors in their report read with the relevant to accounts are self explanatory and further explanation has been given under Remarks of the Auditors.